Lucy Somerset

-Lady Lucy Somerset, Baroness Latimer (c.
+Lady Lucy Neville, Baroness Latimer (c.
 1524 – 23 February 1583) was an English noblewoman and the daughter of Henry Somerset, 2nd Earl of Worcester and his second wife, Elizabeth Browne.
-Lucy served as a Maid of Honour to Queen consort Catherine Howard.
-Lady Lucy married in 1545, John Neville, 4th Baron Latimer, the stepson of King Henry's sixth consort Catherine Parr to whom Lucy served in the capacity of Lady-in-waiting.
+Lucy served as a Maid of Honour to Queen Consort Katherine Howard.
+Lucy married in 1545, John Neville, 4th Baron Latimer, the stepson of King Henry's sixth consort Catherine Parr to whom Lucy served in the capacity of Lady-in-waiting.

 Family

 Lucy Somerset was born about 1524 to Henry Somerset, 2nd Earl of Worcester, and his second wife, Elizabeth Browne, the daughter of Sir Anthony Browne, Governor of Queenborough and Lieutenant of Calais and his second wife, Lucy Neville, daughter of John Neville, 1st Marquess of Montagu.
-Through Lucy's aunt's marriage to Sir Charles Brandon, later Duke of Suffolk, she was a first cousin of Lady Anne Brandon, and her younger sister, Lady Mary Brandon.
+Montagu was a brother to Lady Alice FitzHugh, great-grandmother of Queen Consort Katherine Parr.
+Through Lucy's aunt's marriage to Sir Charles Brandon, later Duke of Suffolk, she was a first cousin of Anne Brandon, and her younger sister, Mary.

 At the royal court

-Lucy was sent to the court of Henry VIII where she served his fifth consort, Queen Catherine Howard as a Maid of Honour.
+Lucy was sent to the court of Henry VIII where she served his fifth consort, Queen Katherine Howard as a Maid of Honour.
 In 1542, when the Queen was awaiting execution for High Treason after having been found guilty of adultery, Lucy was mentioned in a letter by Imperial Ambassador Eustace Chapuys to his master Charles V, Holy Roman Emperor as having been one of the three ladies in whom the King was showing a marked interest and was considering for his sixth wife.

-However, in 1543, the King chose for his sixth consort, the Dowager Lady Latimer, Catherine Parr.
-After her marriage in 1545, Lucy was invited to become lady-in-waiting to Queen Catherine as the new Lady Latimer.
+However, in 1543, the King chose for his sixth consort, the Dowager Lady Latimer, Katherine Parr.
+After her marriage in 1545, Lucy was invited to become lady-in-waiting to Queen Katherine as the new Lady Latimer.
 Lucy became part of the close knit circle around the queen.

 Marriage and issue

-In 1545, she married Queen Catherine Parr's stepson, John Neville, 4th Baron Latimer (c.
+In 1545, she married Queen Katherine Parr's stepson, John Neville, 4th Baron Latimer (c.
 1520 – 22 April 1577), making her the new Baroness Latimer.

 Together they had four daughters who became co-heiresses to John and the barony of Latimer: